thekjp/expenses/README.md

   - needing to see their share of expenses clearly

 ### Features

+MVP:

+- As a user, I want to be able to see my expenses
+- As a user, I want to be able to add an expense
+- As a user, I want to be able to edit an expense
+- As a user, I want to be able to delete an expense

+Future Features:

 - As a user, I want to create an account to managed my shared expenses.
 - As a user, I want to log in to my account to managed shared expenses.